Vols fans ready for high-stakes game between UT and Alabama

 Friday, Oct.
 14

 - 11:15 a.m.
-ET – Live and taped segments for ESPN programming on the main set begin
+ET – Live and taped segments for ESPN programming on main set begin

 - 1-2 p.m.
 ET – Pat McAfee Show (airs live on YouTube)